richo/snowplow-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 ```

-Note: you will need to update the {{ACCOUNT}} field with an account ID provided by the SnowPlow team (if the SnowPlow team is hosting SnowPlow for you), or the self-generated account ID if you are [hosting the SnowPlow Cloudfront collector yourself](https://github.com/snowplow/snowplow/wiki/Integrating-SnowPlow-into-your-website#wiki-self-hosting).
+Note: you will need to update the {{ACCOUNT}} field with an account ID provided by the SnowPlow team (if the SnowPlow team is hosting SnowPlow for you), or the self-generated account ID if you are hosting the SnowPlow Cloudfront collector yourself.
+Please refer to the [setup guide](https://github.com/snowplow/snowplow/wiki/Integrating-SnowPlow-into-your-website#wiki-self-hosting) for more details.

-#### Syndcronous implementation
+#### Syncronous implementation

-By inserting the following code into the <head> section of each web page, views of those pages will be tracked in a 'sync' manner:
+By inserting the following code into the `<head>` section of each web page, views of those pages will be tracked in a 'sync' manner:

 ```html
 <!-- SnowPlow starts plowing -->